duncombe/wikis/Final Report Structure.md

 * As of 07/31/2014, the NOAA/NCEP GFS model can't be accessed.

   * f.
 Reusable aspects of framework that can be used in future tests and continuing integration
+* Conduct of the test

+* Results and Findings

+  * a.
+New or Revised Requirements

+  * b.
+State of initial operating capability of IOOS

 * Recommendations